jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 Instead, I'm proposing that the voting app generate a new wallet per election.
 After you show your ID at the check-in counter, the poll worker would send an "eligible voter" NFT to the new wallet authorizing it to vote.
 At the end, another poll worker could read the history of your vote wallet and send corresponding reward tokens to a real wallet of your choosing without linking it to the vote wallet.

-## Immediate decryption + self-certification of audited ballots
+## Immediate decryption of audited ballots

 One advantage of doing the challenge via phone app is that it can immediately download the encrypted ballot from the bulletin board website and/or blockchain.
 If the voting machine also publishes the nonce (random number) used to encrypt, the app can use that to "brute force" all possible ballot selections until it finds the one that matches the ciphertext.
 That way, you can confirm that the encrypted choices look right.
 You should then have the additional choice to publicly certify that they do, or publicly launch a dispute (have someone look at the paper ballot).